openvinotoolkit/open_model_zoo/demos/lane_detection_demo/python/README.md

 9. Fetch detected center lane.
 10. Post processing.

-> **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
-If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with the `--reverse_input_channels` argument specified.
-For more information about the argument, refer to **When to Reverse Input Channels** section of [Embedding Preprocessing Computation](@ref openvino_docs_MO_DG_Additional_Optimization_Use_Cases).

 ## Preparing to Run

 For demo input image or video files, refer to the section **Media Files Available for Demos** in the [Open Model Zoo Demos Overview](../../README.md).